cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.1_the_elements_of_programming/exercise_1.04.md

 (define (a-plus-abs-b) a b
   (if (> b 0) (+ a b) (- a b)))
 ```
-(This is really just a spelled-out version of the original implementation.)
+(This is really just a spelled-out version of the provided implementation.)